rwnewsom/venue_reservation/6 - DAO/README.md

 **Setup:** Create a SQL Server database using the attached SQL script `projects.sql`.

-Complete the CLI application for the project database by implementing the `DepartmentSqlDAO`, `EmployeeSqlDAO`, and `ProjectSqlDAO`.
+Complete the CLI application for the project database by implementing the `IDepartmentSqlDAO`, `IEmployeeSqlDAO`, and `IProjectSqlDAO` interfaces.

 ## Part 2 (Day 2) - Integration Testing